nadasalem155/face_detector_with_boundaries/README.md

 💾 Download results as a PNG file

+---

 Local Webcam Version

 Run the script:

 python webcam_face_detection.py

--A window will open with your webcam feed
+A window will open with your webcam feed

--Green boxes will appear around detected faces
+Green boxes will appear around detected faces

--Press Q to quit the webcam window
+Press Q to quit the webcam window

+---

-#📦 Requirements
+📦 Requirements

 Python 3.8+

 OpenCV (opencv-python)